-- An accountant, pension fund manager or investment manager who steals funds from their clients
+- An accountant, pension fund manager, or investment manager who is accused of stealing funds from their clients.

-- An employer who illegally redirects funds from employee pension funds or exploits company assets
+- An employer who is accused of illegally redirecting funds from employee pension funds or exploiting company assets.

 - Less than $50